farlee2121/DevEssentialsBlog/_posts/2020-12-04-Type-Systems-and-Predictability.md

 **Nominal typing**: A type system where "compatibility and equivalence of data types is determined by explicit declarations and/or the name of the types", and not their members ([source](https://en.wikipedia.org/wiki/Nominal_type_system)).

-In nominal typing two classes are not interchangable even if they have the same members.
+In nominal typing two classes are not interchangeable even if they have the same members.
 This is what users of Java, C#, Haskell, and many static languages are used to.

 ```cs
 class Person{